Wellbeing Peer Support Network

 I have worked for Henley Business School/Reading for almost 15 years now, in various departments.
 Currently I am the programme co-ordinator for the HBS MSc/DBA in Business and Management Research and I am based at the Greenlands Campus.

-During this time, I have been involved with various staff-focused initiatives such as social collaboration, staff development and, more recently, I am a member of the Staff Forum and a LGBTQ+ Ally.
+During this time, I have been involved with various staff-focused initiatives such as social collaboration, staff development and a LGBTQ+ Ally.

 I am passionate about the development and wellbeing of my colleagues and ensuring that we all get the support we need.
 I have recently completed the Henley Certificate in Coaching and this qualification, alongside my previous experience of supporting and representing my colleagues, means that I am well equipped to listen, help, support and advise.
 No matter what is troubling you, I am always happy to help, listen and provide non-judgemental support.
 Please do not suffer in silence.